interlay/interbtc-spec/interbtc-spec/docs/source/security_performance/liquidations.rst

 A safety failure occurs in two cases:

 #. **Theft**: a Vault is considered to have committed theft if it moves/spends BTC unauthorized by the interBTC bridge.
 Theft is detected and reported by Relayers via an SPV proof.
-#. **Severe Undercollteralization**: a Vaults drops below the ``110%`` liquidation collateral threshold.
+#. **Severe Undercollteralization**: a Vaults drops below the :ref:`liquidationThreshold`.

-In both cases, the Vault’s entire BTC holdings are liquidated and its DOT collateral is slashed - up to 150% (secure collateral threshold) of the liquidated BTC value.
+In both cases, the Vault’s entire BTC holdings are liquidated and its collateral is slashed - up to the :ref:`SecureCollateralThreshold` of the liquidated BTC value.

-Consequently, the bridge offers users to burn ("Burn Event") their tokens to restore the 1:1 balance between the issued (e.g., interBTC) and locked asset (e.g., BTC).
+Consequently, the bridge offers users to burn ("Burn Event", see :ref:`liquidationRedeem`) their tokens to restore the 1:1 balance between the issued (e.g., interBTC) and locked asset (e.g., BTC).

 Crash Failures
 ~~~~~~~~~~~~~~